BLOG

 Whether you are looking to get accepted in Yale, Harvard, University of Chicago or other prestigious law school, you need to refine your resume so that it meets the high standards of such schools.
 Today, the experts of our online resume services will reveal the tips and tricks for writing a persuasive resume for your school application.

-Creating a resume that will get you noticed: Expert tips
+10 Tips to write a law student resume that will get you noticed

 1. Use the traditional resume sections